 Design with SEO in Mind

-Before web designers start typing in code for what will be your new website, they need to also understand the value and importance of building your website design with a focus on search engine optimization, or SEO.
+Before web designers start typing in code for what will be your new website, they need to also understand the value and importance of building your web design with a focus on search engine optimization, or SEO.

 In order for your audience to find your website when they do a search in Google, Bing, or any other search engine, those search engines have to know your website exists.
 Shortly after the launch of your company’s website, you’ll be able to find it on a search engine results page – or SERP – but how well it ranks depends on the SEO.